-In all circumstances where investigations are delayed because of a criminal investigation, the purging date will be the date the employee signs or is given the opportunity to sign the adjudication, or three (3) months after the completion of the criminal investigation or the date Internal Affairs is cleared to conduct their investigation.
+In all circumstances where investigations are delayed because of a criminal investigation, the purging date will begin the date the employee signs or is given the opportunity to sign the adjudication, or three (3) months after the completion of the criminal investigation or the date Internal Affairs is cleared to conduct their investigation.
 The earlier of these dates will start the purge period.
+In cases of any extended period of absence of the employee, the purge period will begin the date the employee signs or is given the opportunity to sign the adjudication.